pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 ### Response

 After calling an endpoint, you can see the response in JSON format.
-For more details, refer to [Response and Error Codes of Data Service](/markdown-pages/en/tidbcloud/master/tidb-cloud/data-service-response-and-error-code.md).
+For more information, see [Response and Error Codes of Data Service](/tidb-cloud/data-service-response-and-error-code.md).

 ## Undeploy an endpoint